-A crucial parameter in every multi-messenger model is the baryonic loading. \citet{Rudolph:2022_placeholder} showed that $f_{\rm p/e} \gtrsim 3$ is required for $E_{\gamma,\mathrm{iso}} \simeq 3 \cdot 10^{54} \, \mathrm{erg}$, if such energetic GRBs ought to power the UHECRs.
-Much higher baryonic loadings in combination with low $R_{\mathrm{Coll}}$ lead to spectral distortions of the photon spectrum (even in the GBM and LAT bands), and efficient neutrino production, which might be in tension with multi-messenger limits \citep[for details, see Sec.~6 in][]{Rudolph:2022_placeholder}.
-A different argument comes from the observed VHE photons in LHAASO, if these were produced by interactions of UHECRs with the EBL \citep{Das:2022gon,AlvesBatista:2022kpg,Mirabal:2022ipw}. \citet{Das:2022gon} derive an isotropic-equivalent $E_{p,\mathrm{iso}} \simeq 3.9 \cdot 10^{54} \, \mathrm{erg}$ in the range 0.1-100 EeV, which yields $E_{p,\mathrm{iso}} \gtrsim 10^{55} \, \mathrm{erg}$ bolometrically corrected for our considered energy range, if all UHECRs can escape.
-This corresponds to our $f_{\rm p/e} \gtrsim 3$.
-For \citet{AlvesBatista:2022kpg}, the given fraction into UHECRs is lower, but the bolometric correction factor (only UHECRs at the highest energies are considered) is much higher.
+A crucial parameter in every multi-messenger model is the baryonic loading. \citet{Rudolph:2022ppp} showed that $f_{\rm p/e} \gtrsim 3$ is required for $E_{\gamma,\mathrm{iso}} \simeq 3 \cdot 10^{54} \, \mathrm{erg}$, if such energetic GRBs ought to power the UHECRs.
+Much higher baryonic loadings in combination with low $R_{\mathrm{Coll}}$ lead to spectral distortions of the photon spectrum (even in the GBM and LAT bands), and efficient neutrino production, which might be in tension with multi-messenger limits \citep[for details, see Sec.~6 in][]{Rudolph:2022ppp}.
+A different argument comes from the observed VHE photons in LHAASO, if these were produced by interactions of UHECRs with the EBL \citep{Das:2022gon,AlvesBatista:2022kpg,Mirabal:2022ipw}. \citet{Das:2022gon} derive an isotropic-equivalent $E_{p,\mathrm{iso}} \simeq 3.9 \cdot 10^{54} \, \mathrm{erg}$ for escaping cosmic rays in the range 0.1-100 EeV, which yields $E_{p,\mathrm{iso}} \gtrsim 2 \cdot 10^{55} \, \mathrm{erg}$ bolometrically corrected for our considered energy range, if all UHECRs free-streamingly escape.
+In our model, this energy budget is met for $f_{\rm p/e} \gtrsim 3$.
+For \citet{AlvesBatista:2022kpg}, the given fraction into UHECRs is lower, but the bolometric correction factor is much higher, as only UHECRs at the highest energies were considered in that work.
 In what follows, we choose $f_{\rm p/e} = 3$ for ``\Rlow'' and $f_{\rm p/e} = 30$ for ``\Rhigh''.
 The former is compatible with the above estimates, while the latter is a more aggressive version (still compatible with neutrino bounds) that will challenge the GRB energetics in terms of the kinetic energy required.
 Purely leptonic results will not be shown, as we found no substantial modifications due to hadronic contributions in the observable photon spectra for the baryonic loadings considered.